erin711/Coursework_7AAVDM14/_exhibits/dance/the_rite_of_spring.md

 original-work-type: "poetry"
 original-work-year: "1907–08"
 original-work-url:
-writer:
+writer: "Igor Stravinsky"

 category: "Dance"
-tags: "1910s, Classics, Music, episodes "
+tags: "1910s, Classics, Music, episodes"
 synopsis: "The work is unified by a single idea: Spring, which has no specific plot or narrative and should be seen as a series of carefully choreographed episodes"
 act-brief: |
   _**Act I**_ - Spring celebrations begin in the mountains.
 An old woman came in and began to predict the future.
 Young girls came from the river, in a single line.
 They started the kidnapping dance, and the young girls were doing the Khorovod, the spring round dance.
 People split into two opposing groups and began "rival tribal rituals".
 A sacred procession led by wise elders enters, and under the guidance of the sage, the game is suspended and the earth is blessed.
 People danced a passionate dance, sanctified and united with the earth.